 - Optional - chopped herbs like parsley or oregano for topping

 See the recipe card for quantities.

 Preheat oven to 400 degrees F.

-You don't need to peel the turnips (turnip skin is edible), but if you'd prefer to remove it, peel the turnips with a vegetable peeler.
+You don't need to remove the outer peel of the turnips (turnip skin is edible), but if you'd prefer to remove it, peel the turnips with a vegetable peeler.

 Using a sharp knife, slice the tops and bases off the turnips and chop them into ½-inch pieces.

-Place the diced turnips on a parchment or aluminum foil-lined rimmed baking sheet.
+Place the diced turnips on a parchment or aluminum foil-lined rimmed baking sheet or roasting pan.